 If you cannot work, apply for Social Security disability benefits.
 If you are turned down, file your appeal immediately and continue to appeal any subsequent denials until at least the hearing stage.

-How do I apply for Social Security (both DIB and SSI) disability benefits?
+How do you apply for Social Security (both DIB and SSI) disability benefits?

 Telephone SSA at 1-800-772-1213.
 When you call, you will be given the option of 1) going to the Social Security office to apply for benefits or 2) having your application taken over the telephone.
 If you choose to go to the Social Security office, the person at the 800 number will schedule an appointment for you and give you directions to the Social Security office.
 If you want to apply by phone, you will be given a date and an approximate time to expect a phone call from someone at the Social Security office who will take your application.

-Do you have any advice about applying for Social Security disability benefits?
+Advice about applying for Social Security disability benefits

-Should I contact a lawyer to help me apply for Social Security disability benefits?
+Should I contact a lawyer to help apply for Social Security disability benefits?

 Generally, a person does not need a lawyer’s help to file the initial application for disability benefits.
 SSA makes that part very easy.
 After the application is filed, however, a lawyer’s help may make a difference between winning and losing even at this early stage.